Pulsatilla cernua

-Pulsatilla cernua, the narrow-leaf pasque-flower is a species of plant in the family Ranunculaceae Pulsatilla cernua is a perennial plant that can grow to be about 0.2 m or 8 in tall.
-This plant has six dark red/purple flowers and has tiny white, silky villose hairs.
+Pulsatilla cernua, the narrow-leaf pasque-flower, is a species of plant in the family Ranunculaceae.
+It is a perennial plant.
+It has dark red/purple flowers with white, silky villose hairs.
 Pulsatilla cernua flowers from April to May, and then the seeds ripen from May to June.
 P. cernua is insect pollinated.
 This plant has both male and female parts, which means it is a hermaphrodite.
 Most parts of this plant are not edible, except for the roots and leaves.